-The Elon sports physical therapy Residency Program is a 12-month experience designed to assist the resident in developing clinical expertise in Sports Physical Therapy.
+The Elon Sports Physical Therapy Residency Program is a 12-month experience designed to assist the resident in developing clinical expertise in Sports Physical Therapy.
 The program is a collaborative effort between the Department of Physical Therapy Education (DPTE) and the Department of Athletics.
-The resident will receive 1 on 1 mentoring to enhance clinical skills, develop classroom teaching skills, complete 300 hours of didactic education, and develop a line of clinical inquiry.
-The experience will be closely aligned with Elon University Athletics and the resident will provide more than 1500 hours of clinical services to this population.
+The resident will receive one-on-one mentoring to enhance clinical skills, develop classroom teaching skills, complete 300 hours of didactic education, and develop a line of clinical inquiry.
+The experience will be closely aligned with Elon University Athletics and the resident will provide more than 1,500 hours of clinical services to this population.

 The first module (Module I: 4 weeks) will focus on topics related to administration and ethical and legal standards.
 A strong appreciation of the administrative workings of DPTE and Elon University’s Athletic Department will provide the ESPT resident with a solid foundation for their success during the residency program.
 Particular attention will be paid to the ethical and legal standards necessary for success in a Division I sports environment.
 The resident’s didactic learning during Module I will include assignments that will compare and contrast Elon’s administrative structure and function to other institutions.